globocom/secDevLabs/owasp-top10-2017-apps/a8/amarelo-designs/docs/ATTACK.md

 <img src="attack6.png" align="center"/>

-The structure found is very similar to the ones created with the function [Pickle].
+The structure found is very similar to the ones created with the [Pickle] function.
 We can be certain of that by having a look at the app's [code][3].
 The hint is now confirmed, the app uses Pickle, as we can see from the image below:

 <img src="attack7.png" align="center"/>